-This ESF is applicable to the producing, refining, transporting, generating, transmitting, conserving, building, distributing, and maintaining of energy systems and system components.
-In this capacity, ESF #12 serves to collect, evaluate, and share information on the impact of energy system outages as well as on the progress of the energy restoration process, to include projected schedules for restoration of power, percent completion of restoration, and geographic information on the restoration.
+This ESF is applicable to the producing, refining, transporting, generating, transmitting, conserving, building, storing, distributing, and maintaining of energy systems and system components.
+In this capacity, ESF #12 serves to collect, evaluate, and share information on the impact of energy system disruption and outages as well as on the progress of the energy restoration process, to include projected schedules for restoration of fuel supplies and power, percent completion of restoration, and geographic information on the restoration.